CookieCat45/AHIT-APRandomizer/README.md

 1. Open the Steam console by pasting this into your browser's URL bar: `steam://open/console`

-2. In the Steam console, type the following command: `download_depot 253230 253232 7770543545116491859`.
+2. In the Steam console, enter the following command: `download_depot 253230 253232 7770543545116491859`.
 Wait for the console to say the download is finished.

 3. Once the download finishes, go to `steamapps/content` in Steam's program folder.